 Cycling through Munich

 Do you fancy discovering Munich and the surrounding area by bicycle?
-Then we have prepared a few great suggestions for your bike tours around the ECONTEL HOTEL Munich…
+Then we have prepared a few great suggestions for your bike tours around the AMBER ECONTEL Munich…

 Past the Blutenburg and Nymphenburg Castles to the Botanic Garden and Hirschgarten restaurant (approx. 25 km round trip) Blutenburg Castle Chapel